richardmedyanto/richardmedyanto.github.io/content/post/heliostat/index.md

 The heliostat require an accelerometer and gyroscope sensor as well as a magnetometer sensor to detect the orientation of the mirror, which can be moved using servo motors.

-This video I created in Desmos shows the desired behavior of the final product.
+This animation I created in Desmos shows the desired behavior of the final product.
+The red line is the mirror, the yellow line is the sunlight, and the green line is the reflected sunlight.

-{{< video src="/videos/desmos-heliostat.mp4" type="video/mp4" preload="auto" >}}
+{{< youtube W6gKNx95SNQ >}}

 ## Prototype